ChrisW-priv/PersonalVault/notes/Perrio System.md

 ---
-title: Perrio System
+categories:
+- null
 date: 2025-02-17
 description: System that optimizes study time in order to facilitate faster learning
 tags:
 - zettlekasten
 - learning
-categories:
+title: Perrio System
 ---

 Our brain works really hard to forget the the stuff that is irrelevant.